Economic Deflation Definition and How to Invest

 Here are the basics of deflation and what investors need to know when prices are falling.

 Definition of Economic Deflation

 Deflation is an economic term that describes an environment of declining prices for goods and services within an economy.
-Not to be confused with disinflation (a decrease in the rate of inflation), deflation can also be called negative inflation because it occurs when inflation is less than 0%.
+Not to be confused with disinflation (a decrease in the rate of inflation), deflation can also be called negative inflation because it occurs when the rate of inflation is less than 0%.

-Deflation can occur in recessions, where the demand for most goods and services declines and the providers of these goods and services lower prices to compete for fewer consumer dollars.
+Deflation can occur in recessions, where demand for most goods and services declines and the providers of these goods and services lower prices to compete for fewer consumer dollars.
 In extreme cases, consumers delay purchases in anticipation of further price declines.
 This can often lead to a self-fulfilling prophecy of lower prices, where consumers expect lower prices and create them by foregoing purchases.

 Deflation Investment and Hedge Strategies

-During deflation, asset prices are falling so you'll generally want to avoid assets such as cash, gold, real estate, and stocks.
-This is the opposite of inflation where these assets can be good bets.
-Good investments during deflation may include bond funds, especially long-term bonds because interest rates are falling (and bond prices may, therefore, be increasing).
+Better investments when prices are falling include bond funds, especially long-term bonds because interest rates are falling (and bond prices may, therefore, be increasing).

-The best investment types during deflation include long-term bond funds, zero-coupon bond funds and sometimes dividend stock funds.
-Investment types that may not work in deflationary periods, with some extreme exceptions, include precious metals funds and money market funds, or investments that depend upon higher prices and interest rates.
+The best investment types during deflationary periods include long-term bond funds, zero-coupon bond funds and sometimes dividend stock funds.
+Investment types that may not work in deflationary periods, with some extreme exceptions, include precious metals funds, money market funds, or investments that depend upon higher prices and interest rates.

 Tips and Cautions for Investing

-There is a risky market timing element to choosing the best investments during what is expected to be a short-term deflationary environment.
-Trying to navigate market and economic conditions with investment strategies is a form of market timing that carries significant risk of losing value in an investment account.
+There is a risky market timing element when trying to choose the best investments during an expected short-term deflationary environment.
+Trying to navigate the market and economic conditions with investment strategies is a form of market timing that carries a significant risk of losing value in an investment account.
 For most investors, building a diversified portfolio of mutual funds is the best strategy for all market and economic environments.